ErpNetDocs/tech/advanced/document-amounts/referenced-documents.md

 As a result, you'll have to enter the transport as an additional amount in a **separate** document.

 Even if the purchase invoice isn't late, it could still be necessary to enter the transport in a separate document.
-This might help when the transport is performed by a different company from the supplier of the goods .
+This might help when the transport is performed by a different company from the supplier of the goods.

-Therefore, you have an additional amount 'transport' in one purchase invoice, which will be distributed to the lines of other 'Released' or 'Completed' documents, so its value can be added to the goods cost in **[Logistics module](/modules/logistics/index.md)**.
+Therefore, the additional amount 'transport' in one purchase invoice will be distributed to the lines of other 'Released' or 'Completed' documents, so its value can be added to the goods cost in **[Logistics module](/modules/logistics/index.md)**.

 The additional amount is calculated and distributed by documents different from the ones in which you enter it.